Solo Travel – Handle RV Maintenance on the Road

 Regular RV Maintenance

-My father refused to take me to get my driver’s license at the age of 16 until I could show him I knew how to change a tire, perform an oil change and tune up my car.
+My father refused to take me to get my driver’s license at the age of 16 until I could show him I knew how to change a tire, perform an oil change, and tune up my car.
 I realized (begrudgingly) that was sound advice, as I learned to take good care of a vehicle I depended upon.

-Today as a motorhome owner I’m not suggesting that you become an RV mechanic, but implementing regular maintenance on your rig will help you avoid costly repairs and breakdowns on the road.
+As a motorhome owner, I’m not suggesting that you become an RV mechanic, but implementing regular maintenance on your rig will help you avoid costly repairs and breakdowns on the road.
 And because you are a solo traveler, you cannot pass off this responsibility to anyone else.
-You don’t have to do the maintenance yourself, but you should be aware of the systems in your recreational vehicle that needs consistent care.
-Here’s a generic checklist to give you an idea (feel free to add your own specific items):
+You don’t have to do the maintenance yourself, but you should be aware of the systems in your recreational vehicle that need consistent care.

 If you decide you can do some of these common maintenance requirements yourself, that’s great.
 If not, take your list to your RV mechanic so that you can be assured they’ve gone over everything before you hit the road.
 That will definitely give you more peace of mind.